 The Capital Asset Pricing Model

-When taking investment decisions, investors are willing to take on more risk than the risk-free rate only if they are compensated by a higher level of return, called risk premium.
-According to the risk aversion of each investor, they will choose the appropriate degree of risk and calculate the level of expected return through the CAPM formula.
-Therefore the Capital Asset Pricing Model describes the relationship between systematic risk and expected return for assets, the latter used to discount the expected dividends and capital appreciation of the stock over the expected holding period.
+Investors are willing to take on more risk than the risk-free rate only if they receive a higher level of return.
+This is called the risk premium.
+The CAPM formula allows investors to calculate the expected return per risk.
+Therefore, the Capital Asset Pricing Model describes the relationship between systematic risk and expected return.
+The latter discounts the expected dividends and capital appreciation of the stock over the expected period.

-The risk-free rate in the CAPM formula accounts for the time value of money.
+· The risk-free rate: the time value of money.

-The factor is the market risk premium, the additional return an investor will receive (or expects to receive) from holding a risky market portfolio instead of risk-free assets.
+· The factor is the market risk premium.
+This is the additional return an investor will receive from holding a risky market portfolio.

-The security market line is the graphical representation of the CAPM model: it is an up-ward sloping curve, with β as slope and the risk-free rate as intercept, the minimum return an investor can obtain, correspondent to 0 risk level.
+The security market line is the graphical representation of the CAPM model.
+It is an upward-sloping curve, with β as slope and the risk-free rate as intercept.
+This is the minimum return an investor can obtain, corresponding to 0 risk level.

-Constant mix strategy: the weight of the holdings do not change
+· Constant mix strategy: the weight of the holdings does not change

-Calendar rebalancing: adjusting to the original allocation at a desired frequency.
+1. Calendar re-balancing: adjusting to the original allocation at a desired frequency.

-Constant proportion portfolio insurance.
-Assumption that as the value of the portfolio increases, also the risk tolerance of the investor will become higher, and a higher percentage will be invested in risky asset.
-Nevertheless this works only if there is a safety reserve held in cash or risk-free assets.
+Constant proportion portfolio insurance: The assumption that as the value of the portfolio increases, risk tolerance becomes higher.
+Consequently, a higher percentage will be invested in risky assets.